-We have increased the resources to deliver this programme of work, and this has been provided by the Divisional Matron for Emergency Care & Medicine.
+We have increased the resources to deliver this programme of work, and this has been provided by the Divisional Matron for Emergency Care & Medicine, until December 2015.
 The Lead Nurse has reviewed the Discharge Policy and has updated the Fast Track/ Continuing Health Care and Rapid Discharge home to die section of the policy.
-Our Medical Director has appointed a Deputy Medical Director with 4 sessions for End of Life Care.
+Our Medical Director has appointed a Geriatric Consultant with significant management experience, with 4 sessions a week for End of Life Care, and he has already attended the End of Life Strategy Group.
+The Medical Lead for End of Life care has reviewed all the key actions and has reviewed lessons learnt and has provided assurance to the End of Life Strategy Group.

-We will continue to embed the Gold Standard Framework for Acute Hospitals to the wider inpatient areas, along with the Amber Care Bundles, with a further two wards being enrolled into the programme in 2015.
+We have continued to embed the Gold Standard Framework for Acute Hospitals to the wider inpatient areas, along with the Amber Care Bundles, with a further two wards being enrolled into the programme in 2015.
 We are working to ensure that the Amber Care Bundle will have a phased roll out and be fully rolled out by April 2016.
 We have developed plans to deliver the Gold Standard Framework to two additional wards, Ward 34 and Ward 52.
-We held our first training session in March and we have further 2 training sessions planned.
+We have held our first training session and we have further other training sessions planned.